-The association called Naturarena Rotsee was given the task of renewing the lake’s rowing facilities, while sustainably maintaining the natural surroundings and their public enjoyment.
-The study completed in 2010 listed 22 measures to achieve this goal.
-They fell into four main groups: Finishing Tower replacement, Rowing Centre reconstruction, pathway and shoreline landscaping, and the creation of rowing-related infrastructures.
-All of the projects have now been completed, with the opening of the Rowing Centre at the 2016 World Rowing Cup II and Final Olympic Qualification Regattas.
+The association called Naturarena Rotsee aims to renew the lake’s rowing facilities while sustainably maintaining the natural surroundings and their public enjoyment.
+The 2010 study listed 22 measures to achieve this goal.
+They fall into four main groups: Finishing Tower replacement, Rowing Centre reconstruction, pathway and shoreline landscaping, and the creation of rowing-related infrastructures.

 For up to the minute weather, please click here.